trojanhorser/sphinx/source/buttons.rst

 save
 ~~~~~~

-Save button definiton is below:
+Save button html code example and how it is rendered is shown below:

 .. code-block:: html